-Over the past few years, the use of high performance synthetic slings has become increasingly popular.
-One of the key properties of synthetic slings is their very low elasticity.
-Do the design factors developed for steel rigging hold true for the new generation of lifting material?
-In this review, we will zoom in on these issues, determine the problems and make recommendations to designers and engineers, to help them avoid potentially unsafe situations.
+Last years the use of high performance synthetic slings is gaining popularity.
+One of the properties to this product is its very low elasticity.
+Will the design factors that were developed for steel rigging hold for the new generation lifting material?
+In this white we will zoom into the case, determine the problems and give recommendations to designers and engineers to avoid potential unsafe situations.

-At present, sling tension calculations typically take into consideration precise sling lengths.
-However, due to manufacturing tolerances, in real life situations, a certain degree of mismatch in sling length must be expected.
-In particular when lifting with four slings attached to a single lifting point, different sling lengths will result in a different load on each sling.
-Naturally, the shortest sling will be subjected to a greater load than the longest sling.
-Elasticity of the material to some extent compensates for this effect, as the shortest sling stretches to distribute more of its load across the other three slings in the rigging; however, with materials with low elasticity, the level of compensation is restricted.
+Current sling tension calculations are typically considering exact sling lengths.
+Due to manufacturing tolerances however, in real life one should take into account a certain mismatch in this length.
+Especially in lifts with 4 slings to 1 lifting point, different sling lengths will result in different load in each sling.
+Obviously the shortest sling will hold a larger load than the longtest.
+Elasticity in material will compensate for this effect as the shortest sling will stretch and distribute more of its load towards the other 3 slings in the rigging, but in material with low elasticity this effect is limited.

-Let us assume we are lifting a box at 4 equally distributed lifting points.
-We will assume the centre of gravity precisely at the centre of the box.
-In the ideal situation, all 4 slings will support an equal load.
-In this imaginary situation, let us assume 4 slings from the same production batch, in matched pairs, in other words all within 0.5x the diameter of each other.
-In the worst case scenario, the two opposite corners will be suspended from slings with the shorter length at the lower end of the tolerance scale.
-The other two slings (at the other corners) feature a tolerance at the upper end of the tolerance limit.
+When lifting a box on 4 equal lifting points.
+Assuming a CoG that lays exactly in the center of the box.
+In ideal situation all 4 slings will take an equal load.
+But imagine 4 slings all out of the same production batch, matched pair ad so all within 0,5x the diameter from each other.
+Worst case scenario two opposite corners have the slings with a short length on the lower end of the tolerance.
+And the two other slings have a tolerance on upper end of the tolerance.

-Let us now place this theory in a real case situation.
-In this situation we use 4 HMPE soft slings with a length of 10,000 mm and a diameter of 200 mm.
-The maximum permissible length tolerance, according to the matched pair definition is 100mm.
-Without becoming too technical, a sling can be expected to stretch by 0.5% during normal use and 1% at 2x the Working Load Limit (WLL).
-If in our situation the two opposite slings are both short (9900mm) and the other two are 10,000mm, two slings will bear almost the entire load, while the other two barely touch the hardware.
-Rather than 1.25, the Skew Load Factor factor is in fact 2.
+Now if we take this theory in real case, and use 4 HMPE soft sling of 10.000mm with a diameter of 200mm.
+The max allowable length tolerance according to the matched pair definition is 100mm.
+Without going becoming too technical we can assume that a sling will stretch 0,5% during normal use and 1% on 2 times the Working load limit (WLL).
+If in this case the 2 opposite slings are both short (9.900mm) and the others are 10.000mm.
+Two slings will pickup all load while the other 2 barely touch the hardware.
+A SKL-factor of 2 should be applicable instead of 1.25.

-Simply increasing the safety factors is effectively treating the symptoms while leaving the underlying problem untouched.
-Solving the underlying problem, however, would be far more effective.
-Rather than simply decreasing the permissible length differences, the factor calculation should at the very least be disconnected from the diameter of the sling.
-The sling length is in fact a far more efficient parameter to work with.
-Moreover, it is useful to be aware that it is far more meaningful to determine Skew Load Factor factors for each individual project/rigging situation, rather than applying the standard, regulated factor of 1.25, and taking account of the length of the actual hardware used.
+Increasing the safety factors can be seen as treating symptoms.
+In fact solving the underlying problem might be far more effective.
+This will be decreasing allowable length differences, but at least detaching it from the diameter of the sling, as the length of the sling is a far more efficient parameter to work with.
+Beside that, be aware that in fact SKL-factors can better be determined per project/rigging instead of following the standard regulated factor of 1.25, taking into account the length of the actual hardware used.